How many times have grilled chicken breast and ended up with dry, burnt chicken that resembles cardboard more than chicken breast? (See above image)

 Pretty simple stuff right?

-I hope you enjoy this recipe, if you have any variations or special additions that you have, please let me know.
-I am always interested in finding out other people takes on my receipies, tihs helps me evolove my own cooking and skills.
+If you have any variations or special additions that you have, let me know.
+I am always interested in finding out other people takes on my recipes, this helps me evolve my own cooking and skills.

 You will more often than not find me tinkering around in my backyard.
 I will have one hand tightly gripped around a can of beer and the other hand tightly gripped around my spatula.
 Not so long ago (almost 8 years now) I got obsessed with Grilling, smoking and BBQ-ing.
 I can't get enough of it.. and neither can my family!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.